 Introduction

-What is self-esteem and why it matters
+What is self-esteem, and why does it matter?

 1. Challenge negative thinking